Wriggers Group

 thousands of users I made sure there is a plan in place for continued

 support and development.
-I will remain involved in a limited role in the support and
+I will remain involved in the support and

 development of UNIX-based Situs